Art of expressing in material

 Michelangelo’s work sublimates everyday life.
 Its roots lie in the depths of coal mines as well as in the furnace of steel plants.
 It reminds us of the story of people who migrate, toil, suffer, so that their children can dream, create, and share again.
 Dream, create and share.
 Exactly what Michelangelo offers us.

 Both art and science are born from the observation and study of nature.
 The works of Michelangelo Circo are the result of this understanding of the dynamics of our universe.

 The inspiration of science and nature

 A new perspective in sculpture

-A different vision of mathematics, physics and philosophy through the Art of sculpting in material.
+A different vision of mathematics, physics and philosophy through the Art of expressing in material.